querkmachine/kickstart/README.md

 Kickstart is my boilerplate code for new projects.
 It provides a basic "chrome" page with various common features, as well as an atomic Sass framework, Fractal-based component library and a Gulp toolchain.
 It also features a bunch of boilerplate code that I usually end up including into projects anyway.

+**This is *my* boilerplate.
+It's very opinionated towards how I tend to do things, so there's no guarantee that it'll be useful to you!** Feel free to use it as a learning experience, however!

 As you may expect of any sensible project, the develop branch has the latest and greatest, utterly untested in production environments stuff; master has all the tried and tested stuff.
 Don't mix them up, for your own sake.

 ## Version history

 ### 6.1.0

-Mostly Fractal improvements in this update.
+Mostly tooling improvements in this update.
 Shouldn't break anything... hopefully.
+(You'll be fine so long as you've not added your own customisations to the gulpfile.)

+#### Fractal
 * Add `add-fractal-component.sh` script to automate making all of the HTML, YAML, Sass and readme files that each component has.
 * Add new `date` and `currency` Nunjucks filters for Fractal.
 * Add a bunch of documentation pages for Fractal, covering colour palettes, typography, iconography and design tokens.
 * Add a `clean` Gulp task for easily deleting compiled assets.

-* Deleted `App.js` file. `Helper.js` is now the main starting point for JS compilation.
+#### Build system
+* `gulp` has been updated.
+The gulpfile has been completely rewritten to accommodate the functional changes in Gulp 4.x.x and remove now unnecessary dependencies.
+* `gulp-sass` has also been updated to the 4.x.x branch.
+* `gulp-imagemin` has *also* been updated to the 4.x.x branch.

+### Sass
 * Deleted the use of the `constant()` CSS function in the `safe-inset` Sass mixin.
-This was only needed for iOS 11.0, and was replaced by `env()` in 11.2.
+This was only needed for iOS 11, and was replaced by `env()` in iOS 11.2.

+### JavaScript
+* Added a default jshint configuration—`.jshintrc`.
+* Deleted `App.js` as it rarely got used. `Helper.js` is now the main starting point for JS compilation.

+### Bugfixes
+* Gulp 4 allows tasks to run in series, even if they return values asyncronously.
+This should resolve occassional problems with certain tasks running before the tasks they were dependent on finishing.
+* Fixed a misaligned icon in the default spritesheet.

 ### 6.0.0
 Quality of life improvements and general updates that probably break stuff whoops sorry.
 (Boy the consistency with which I write this changelog has gone downhill hasn't it?)